 Leslie Fool Bull, Medicine Man from Rosebud South Dakota Reservation, blessing James Mooney to take “the medicine” (i.e. Peyote) to the white people.

-The Indigenous Native American Religions have been practiced in North and South America since before recorded history, and Oklevueha is blessed and built upon by the Lakota Sioux and Seminole Religious Cultures The fundamental premise of all indigenous spirituality is to honor and respect Grandmother Earth (Matriarchal), Grandfather Sky (Patriarchal) and all their descendants.
+The Indigenous Native American Religions have been practiced in North and South America since before recorded history, and Oklevueha is blessed and built upon by the Lakota Sioux and Seminole Religious Cultures The fundamental premise of all indigenous spirituality is to honor and respect Grandmother Earth and Grandfather Sky and all our relations.
 Oklevueha Native American Church holds special recognition of honor for our elders who have gone before us and who sacrificed so much for us to have these freedoms today.

 The Hands of Healing

 Throughout the world, people of like mind are establishing branches of the Oklevueha Native American Church (ONAC).
 Each of these branches serve the people in their area by assisting them to have access to the plants, herbs, and ceremonies they need to bless their lives.
 The specific sacraments and ceremonies offered in each branch are determined by the branch leaders depending on what is most needed.
-In the United States, these ceremonies and sacraments (plants and herbs) are protected by Constitutional Law from legal interference under the freedom of religion, even though many of those plants (peyote, cannabis, San Pedro, psilocybin, ayahuasca, etc.) have been controlled or made illegal to the general public by those who have desired the destruction of the indigenous culture and its blessings, and desired to profit off pharmeceuticals, paper, etc.
+In the United States, these ceremonies and sacraments (plants and herbs) are protected by constitutional law from legal interference under the 2nd Amendment regarding freedom of religion.
+Many of these sacred plants (peyote, cannabis, San Pedro, psilocybin, ayahuasca, etc.) have been controlled or made illegal to the general public by those who have desired the extermination of the indigenous culture and its blessings, and desired to profit off pharmeceuticals, paper, etc.

 You are welcome to come and experience the sacred exercising of our spiritual healing and empowering Native American Religious Culture.
 If we can support or assistance you in your spiritual journey of healing and empowerment, you may apply for membership here.

-- Native American Church authorized to conduct Indigenous American Native ceremonies within the United States Navy
+- Native American Church authorized to conduct Native American peyote ceremonies within the United States Navy

 - Native American Church validated by a unanimous decision of the State of Utah Supreme Court to admit people of any racial make up around its sacred fires